alanfgates/structor/README.md

 ### Connecting a JDBC client to HiveServer2
 HiveServer2 is operating on the default thrift port (10000) on the nn machine speaking thrift binary protocol.
 Starting beeline on your laptop and doing `!connect jdbc:hive2://slave1.example.com:10000` will enable you to connect to the system.
+In the non-secure case the username is 'vagrant' and the password should be empty.

 ### Set up Kerberos (for security)